KantiCodes/chess-raspberrypi/README.md

 ## Day 1 - The camera is here!
 Today my camera arrvied and my goal was simple - take a picture of myself :D

-For the hardware part of plugging the camera I used the help of my dad as for the Pi, similairly to the _ssh connection_ I had to enable it.
-More on that [here](#enabling-the-camera-on-pi).
+For the hardware part of plugging the camera I used the help of my dad.
+As for the Pi however, similairly to the _ssh connection_ I had to enable it camera access.

-Then I found a Python library [Picamera](https://picamera.readthedocs.io/en/release-1.13/) that allows to operate on the camera through code.
+You can find the Python code to take a picture as well as more information here: [Enabling the camera](#enabling-the-camera-on-pi)

 ## Day 2 - How the hell is this going to work?